 Counselling for relationship difficulties

-Is jealousy or mistrust controlling your relationships?
+Is jealousy or mistrust causing you to have relationship difficulties?
 Are you always walking away from relationships, to find something better?
 Do you deal with hurt feelings by discarding the one you love?
 Are you finding you can never be your ‘self’ in relationships, preferring to be alone?
 Do you sacrifice yourself for love, but end up feeling unloved?
 Do you wonder why you are always alone?
 Many embark on counselling for relationship difficulties when they notice these behaviours taking over their relationships.

 Difficult relationship patterns remain out of our awareness

 Difficulties in relationships stem from earlier attachment behaviour and re-occur in the adult relationship.
 Our earliest inner experiences of relationships form the template of how we see relationships, of whether we trust our partner to be available for us or not.
 Many of these relationship patterns remain unconscious, until they repeat themselves over again.
+Many avoiding conflict, have affairs, withhold intimacy or have anger management issues.
 Relationship counselling can uncover these patterns so they no longer act out.
 Here are some common relationship difficulties:

 Fear of abandonment, feeling insecure and jealous.
 The never ending search for love.